-Visitors to campgrounds in the Stanislaus National Forest in Calaveras County find a wide range of activities and attractions.
+Visitors Lake Alpine Campground in the Stanislaus National Forest in Calaveras County find a wide range of activities and attractions.

 Lake Alpine Campground is perhaps the most popular camping destination along the Ebbetts Pass corridor.
 Situated next to the beautiful mountain lake, campsites are within walking distance of fishing, swimming, and boating.
-A boat ramp is nearby along with a small store and restaurant.
+A boat ramp is nearby along with a small store and restaurant at Lake Alpine Resort.
 The speed limit on the lake is 10 MPH.
 Lake Alpine's water can be very cold and swimmers should use extreme caution.
 Children should wear life jackets.

-As soon as the campground opens in late May, sites begin to fill up.
+As soon as Lake Alpine Campground opens in late May, sites begin to fill up.
 The 25 sites are first come, first served, suitable for tents and small RVs or trailers.

 |Lake Alpine Campground Location:||Off Highway 4, fifty miles east of Angels Camp|

 |Miles/Driving time:||Stockton - 100 miles, 2:05|

 |Number of Sites:||25|